-- (a) All Member States provide STI services in all primary health care facilities - (b) All Member States have introduced HPV vaccine into national immunization programmes.
+- (a) All Member States provide STI services in all primary health care facilities22 - (b) All Member States have introduced HPV vaccine into national immunizationprogrammes.

-GUIDING PRINCIPLES

-- 28. Country ownership of the national HIV, hepatitis, STI and TB response, which should be led, coordinated and owned by Member States. - 29.
-Integration of HIV, viral hepatitis, TB and STI policies, strategies, management and services into the health system and strengthening of collaboration between health and other sectors. - 30.
-Alignment and effective partnerships for multisectoral programming to ensure that partners bring their comparative advantage and align their support to governments' priorities. - 31.
-A primary health care approach to making investments, to ensure that all people obtain the services they need, without suffering financial hardship. - 32.
-A public health approach based on simplified and standardized interventions and services that can readily be taken to scale and brought nearer to the population in need. - 33.
-A people-centred approach to care that stresses the life-cycle approach and adopts the perspectives of individuals, families and communities, seen as participants and beneficiaries. - 34.
-Strong engagement with civil society organizations and communities, including affected communities, allowing for increased access to quality services for hard-to-reach beneficiaries. - 35.
+22 STI services include: general STI awareness, prevention, detection, case management and partner follow-up.

+Guiding Principles

+Country ownership of the national HIV, hepatitis, STI and TB response, which should be led, coordinated and owned by MemberStates.

+Integration of HIV, viral hepatitis, TB and STI policies, strategies, management and services into the health system and strengthening of collaboration between health and other sectors.

+Alignment and effective partnerships for multisectoral programming to ensure that partners bring their comparative advantage and align their support to governments' priorities.

+A primary health care approach to making investments, to ensure that all people obtain the services they need, without suffering financial hardship.

+A public health approach based on simplified and standardized interventions and services that can readily be taken to scale and brought nearer to the population inneed.

+A people-centred approach to care that stresses the life-cycle approach and adopts the perspectives of individuals, families and communities, seen as participants and beneficiaries.

+Strong engagement with civil society organizations and communities, including affected communities, allowing for increased access to quality services for hard-to-reach beneficiaries.

 Protection and promotion of an equity, ethics, gender and rights-based approach that leaves no one behind.

-PRIORITY INTERVENTIONS AND ACTIONS
+Priority Interventions and Actions